Behind the Avant Garde Art of Roger Spy

 Breaking Barriers And Beyond With Britain's Most EXTRATERRESTRIAL Filmmaker

 Over the past few years, the world has gone through a phenomenal digital revolution.
 A significant amount of our human experience and cultural connectedness has migrated online.
 We live in a world driven by social media, spending hours at a time on Youtube, Instagram or Facebook, looking for new trends and stories to keep us entertained and informed.
 Now more than ever we are spoilt for choice with what to read, listen to and watch as content is so widely available and easily disposable.
 This over saturation makes it challenging for brands to stand out and reach new audiences.
 It takes a great deal of creativity and an awesome story to produce something that will genuinely grab peoples' attention.
-Storytelling has become the new norm for brand communications and the fashion industry.
+Storytelling has become the new norm for brand communications and the fashion industry more than any other thrives from this practice.
 Fashion film has been the winning formula in the industry for the past few years.
 It is a fairly new form of communication that is described as video avant garde art and is mostly used by luxury fashion houses to enhance the brand experience through entertainment, glamorous edginess and seductive appeal.

 Some of the most celebrated fashion films over the past year include Calvin Klein’s August / Winter campaign featuring Frank Ocean which was shot by Tyrone Lebon and Kenzo’s campaign for their new fragrance 'Kenzo world', directed by Spike Jonze.
 Other notable directors to have worked in this genre include Wes Anderson, Guy Ritchie, and even Martin Scorsese, but the most intriguing of them all has to be Roger Spy